GU-CLASP/GU-CLASP.github.io/content/pages/phd-courses/Representations-of-Meaning/index.md

 ---
 The course webpage can be accessed

-The course syllabus can be found [here](./Syllabus/Representations of Meaning.pdf)
+The course syllabus can be found [here](./Syllabus/Representations of Meaning.pdf).